anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 00 -> IETF draft 01:

-* Issue #15 lead to the inclusion of an option for an additional signature of the registrar on the voucher received from the MASA before forwarding to the registrar-agent to support verification of POP of the registrars private key in section {{exchanges_uc2_2}} and {{exchanges_uc2_3}}.
+* Issue #15 lead to the inclusion of an option for an additional signature of the registrar on the voucher received from the MASA before forwarding to the Registrar-Agent to support verification of POP of the registrars private key in section {{exchanges_uc2_2}} and {{exchanges_uc2_3}}.

 * Based on issue #11, a new endpoint was defined for the registrar to enable delivery of the wrapped enrollment request from the pledge (in contrast to plain PKCS#10 in simple enroll).